You are here: Urology Textbook > Urologic surgery > Simple orchiectomy

 Surgical Technique of Scrotal Orchiectomy

 Supine positioning.
-Spinal or general anesthesia, perioperative antibiotic prophylaxis if risk factors for wound infection are present.
+Spinal or general anesthesia, Perioperative antibiotic prophylaxis if risk factors for surgical site infections are present.

 Scrotal skin incision along the raphe testis, both testicles can be reached with the same incision.
-Alternatively, a transverse incision between scrotal vessels is possible.
+Alternatively, a transverse incision between the scrotal skin vessels is possible for a unilateral approach.

-The subcapsular orchiectomy (Riba’s technique) is indicated for advanced prostate carcinoma and avoids the feeling of an empty scrotum after orchiectomy.
-After the skin incision and incision of the tunica vaginalis parietalis, the tunica albuginea is incised from the upper pole to the lower pole.
+The subcapsular orchiectomy (Riba's technique) is indicated for advanced prostate carcinoma and avoids the feeling of an empty scrotum after orchiectomy.
+After the skin incision and incision of the tunica vaginalis parietalis, the testis is delivered into the wound.
+The tunica albuginea is incised from the upper to the lower pole.
 The protruding testicular tissue is detached from the tunica albuginea until the parenchyma is only fixed to the hilus.
-The hilar vessels are secured with a clamp and the testicular tissue is dissected and removed.
+The hilar vessels are secured with a clamp, and the testicular tissue is dissected and removed.
 A figure-of-eight suture closes the hilar vessels.
 Careful cautery is done to control remaining bleeding.
-The tunica albuginea is closed with a running suture (e.g. vicryl 3-0).
+The tunica albuginea is closed with a running suture (e.g., vicryl 3-0).
 The next running suture adapts the tunica vaginalis parietalis and subcutis.
-The skin is closed with absorbable sutures (e.g. monocryl 4-0).
+The contralateral testis is reached via the same incision.
+The skin is closed with a fast absorbable (monofilament) suture 4-0.

-Compete orchidoepididymectomy is indicated for infection or after missed testicular torsion.
-After skin incision, the testis is mobilized with intact tunica vaginalis parietalis.
-Tension on the testis enables to mobilize the spermatic cord.
-The spermatic cord is opened and the vas and the testicular vessels are dissected separately between overholt clamps and suture ligations.
-Careful cautery is done to control remaining bleeding.
+Compete orchidoepididymectomy is indicated for infection, testicular trauma or after missed testicular torsion (see above).
+After the skin incision, the testis is mobilized with intact tunica vaginalis parietalis.
+Tension on the testis enables mobilization of the spermatic cord up to the superficial inguinal ring.
+The spermatic cord is opened, and the vas and the testicular vessels are dissected separately between overholt clamps and suture ligations.
+Careful cautery is done to control the remaining bleeding.
+Place a Redon suction drain if orchiectomy was done for severe infection.
 A running or interrupted suture closes the subcutis.
-The skin is closes with absorbable sutures (e.g. monocryl 4-0).
+The skin closed with fast absorbable (monofilament) suture 4-0.

 Complications of Orchiectomy